Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 We didn't know.

-But that I think that happens every year.
+But I think that happens every year.

 That happens every year during the flu season.

-Some of it was in hindsight, but if you actually look at the states that didn't lock down versus those that did, you still had very comparable uh infection rates as well as fatality rates.
+But if you actually look at the states that didn't lock down versus those that did, you still had very comparable infection rates as well as fatality rates.

-It's just it's just nonsense.
+It's just, it's just nonsense.

-The states that locked down the hardest actually had worse fatality rates, including New York, which was like a fucking the death, the epicenter of death.
+The states that locked down the hardest actually had worse fatality rates, including New York, which was like a fucking death, the epicenter of death.

-It was it was psychotic, and like all you had to do was allow people to make their own decisions, they would have made much better decisions.
+And like, all you had to do was allow people to make their own decisions.

-This is the this is the power of the free market.
+This is the, this is the power of the free market.

-This is why we believe in capitalism, because we believe that having decentralized decision making creates the best outcome.
+This is why we believe in capitalism, because we believe that having decentralized decision-making creates the best outcome.

 And why would we not believe that during a pandemic?